LAW 3514 - Human Rights Internship Programme

 The full timetable of all activities for this course can be accessed from Course Planner.

-- To understand and appreciate the ethical dimensions of the role of lawyers, and the functioning of law and legal systems; ·
+1. reflect on and appreciate the ethical dimensions of the role of lawyers, and the functioning of law and legal systems;

-- To develop the capacity to analyse, evaluate and synthesise information from a wide variety of sources and experiences; ·
+3. develop the capacity to analyse, evaluate and synthesise information from a wide variety of sources and experiences;

-- To develop development of critical thinking and problem solving skills; ·
+4. develop development of critical thinking and problem solving skills;

-- To apply good inter-personal and communication skills in both written and oral communication and independently and as a member of a team;
+5. apply good inter-personal and communication skills in both written and oral communication and independently and as a member of a team; and,

-- To further enhance written and oral skills in the explanation of, analysis and synthesis of legal principle; ·and
+6. further enhance written and oral skills in the explanation of, analysis and synthesis of legal principle.

 University Graduate Attributes